JetBrains/Qodana/topics/about-qodana.md

 %instance% reports provide detailed description of concrete problems and code fragments that contain such problems, as well as recommendations about how to solve such problems.
 Using these recommendations, you can improve the quality of your product by preventing bugs in production and learning from the process.
-For more details, you can study the [](ui-overview.md) section.
+For more details, you can examine the [](ui-overview.md) section.

 ## Optimize code reviews